BlakeFreer/BlakeFreer/README.md

 ### Hi, I'm Blake!

-I'm a student in Engineering 1 at McMaster University.
+I'm a Mechatronics Engineering student at McMaster University.
 I have completed a few projects which you can find here, including a few on natural growth (See [Veritasium Population Simulation](https://github.com/BlakeFreer/Veritasium_Population_Simulation) and [Sheep Simulator](https://github.com/BlakeFreer/SheepSimulator)).

 <!--
 **BlakeFreer/BlakeFreer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.